 Val di Vara has some very well preserved ancient villages, so typical in the multicolored house facades, the narrow streets and picturesque squares.
 In summer, the Val di Vara is a great area to enjoy the Sagras, food festivals of local food, because in the area you have many farms for the production of genuine vegetables, diary and meat products.

 The Val di Vara has been the center of a catastrofic flood in 2011.
 Reconstrunction has been going on ever since, in the name of bio productions and green power.

 How to get to Val di Vara

-The easiest way to get to Val di Vara is by own car or by bike.
+- By car, the easiest way to get to Val di Vara is by own car.